Nopey/payment_toy/README.md

 ## Withdrawal Disputes
-I'm unsure how a system might handle disputes of withdrawal transactions, and so such disputes are ignored.
+I'm unsure how a system might handle disputes of withdrawal transactions, and so such disputes are reported as errorneous.

 ## Error handling / UX
-`Account::process_transaction` swallows many errors, returning and silently aborting the transaction; the comments above each return statement  indicate the nature of each error.

-`main` panics whenever the arguments are invalid, the input file is inaccessable, or the parsing fails.
+`main` panics whenever the arguments are invalid, the input file is inaccessable, or the parsing fails; all errors from process_transaction are ignored, `main` simply moves on to the next record.

 Using some error logging/tracing would make this more realistic, but is left undone.